 Nursing (Wenatchee, Omak)

 The registered nurse is a vital leader on the health care delivery team.
-Completion of the first four-quarters of the associate degree program entitles students to take the licensure examination for practical nursing (LPN).
+Completion of the first three-quarters of the associate degree program entitles students to take the licensure examination for practical nursing (LPN) with the completion of a Professional Vocational Relations (PVR) course.
 Completion of the final three-quarters entitles students to take the licensure examination for registered nursing (RN).
-A four-quarter RN to BSN program will be launching in fall of 2017.
+A four-quarter RN to BSN program launched in fall of 2017.